Practice Area

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-Skipping or genericizing any of these is the most expensive choice owners make.
-The cost of careful drafting now is a fraction of the cost of litigating ambiguity later.
+Genericizing any of those is the most expensive shortcut owners take.
+Careful drafting now costs a fraction of litigating the ambiguity later.

 How to start